Tax Law FAQ

 Q: What are the different arenas of taxation among local, state, and federal governments?

-A: Local government is primarily financed by property taxes, mainly on real estate.
+A: Local government is primarily financed by property taxes, namely real estate taxes.
 Other local taxation is in the form of sales taxes and use taxes, and local governments may also collect income tax, gross payroll tax, or a portion of sales taxes that are also collected by the state.

 State governments are able to assess taxes on their citizens and activities that occur within the borders of their state, as long as the federal government does not have taxation power or jurisdictional power over that particular arena.
 For instance, states cannot impose taxes designed to impede interstate commerce or influence international relations.